What is Charles bonnet syndrome?

 - Talk to your doctor about medicines or electromagnetic stimulation.
 (This relatively new treatment increases or decreases brain cell activity depending on the symptoms being experienced).

-Preventing Charles Bonnet syndrome
+Can Charles Bonnet syndrome be prevented?

 It’s not certain why some people experience phantom images but others don’t.

 You cannot prevent Charles Bonnet syndrome from developing, but you may notice a pattern of triggers that help you manage the condition.
-Poor lighting, early mornings, late afternoons, night time, being at home and being tired can all be triggers.
+Poor lighting, early mornings, late afternoons, nighttime, being at home and being tired can all be triggers.
 If you notice a pattern, you may be able to do something about it.

 If you think you might have Charles Bonnet syndrome, talk to your doctor, optometrist or eye specialist.